-Low risks are unlikely to occur and have a minor or negligible effect.
+Low risks are improbable to occur and have a minor impact.

-1. CYB: Unauthorized Software and Hardware: Unauthorized software and hardware within an organizational network.
+CYB: Unauthorized Software & Hardware: Unauthorized software and hardware within an organizational network.
 This includes authorized software and hardware that is end-of-life or unmaintained to the point of vulnerability.
 Threat actors can exploit hardware and software vulnerabilities unknown to entity personnel, leading to attacks on the entity network.